Agetosha/Archimedes_principle_simulator/README.md

 ## 📖 About

-**Archimedes' Principle Simulator** is an interactive web application that helps users understand the conditions for floating and sinking bodies.
-It calculates buoyancy forces, submerged volume, and provides a real-time visual animation of an object in liquid.
+**Archimedes' Principle Simulator** is a full-stack Java web application built with Spring Boot and Thymeleaf.
+It helps students and educators visualize the conditions for floating and sinking bodies through interactive form inputs and real-time animation.

 ---